uribench/handbook-workshop/Guides/About/Exercise_3.md

 ## Step 5: Create a Directory for Your Topic

 Select a unique name for the directory that will host your topic.
-Use "Title Case" with spaces ("Humenazied").
+Use 'Title Case' with spaces ("Humanized").
 For instance, `Topic by <unique-name>`.

 Create a directory with the selected unique name under: